auth0-blog/dotnet-maui-auth0-app/README.md

 - [.NET 7 SDK](https://dotnet.microsoft.com/download/dotnet/7.0) installed on your machine
 - The required assets needed for your target(s) platform(s) as described [here](https://docs.microsoft.com/en-us/dotnet/maui/get-started/first-app)
-- Visual Studio 2022 Preview (optional)
+- Visual Studio 2022 for Windows 17.3  or Visual Studio 2022 for Mac 17.4 (optional)

 # To run this application